CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 Some of the themes listed here require Powerline-compatible fonts, here are a few:

-* [Awesome Terminal Fonts](https://github.com/gabrielelana/awesome-terminal-fonts) - A family of fonts that includes some nice monospaced Icons. :star:1891
+* [Awesome Terminal Fonts](https://github.com/gabrielelana/awesome-terminal-fonts) - A family of fonts that includes some nice monospaced Icons. :star:1897
 * [Fantasque Awesome Font](https://github.com/ztomer/fantasque_awesome_powerline) - A nice monospaced font, patched with Font-Awesome, Octoicons and Powerline-Glyphs. :star:23
-* [Fantasque-sans](https://github.com/belluzj/fantasque-sans) - Another Powerline-compatible font. :star:4455
+* [Fantasque-sans](https://github.com/belluzj/fantasque-sans) - Another Powerline-compatible font. :star:4474
 * [Hack](https://sourcefoundry.org/hack/) - Another Powerline-compatible font designed specifically for source code.
 * [Input Mono](http://input.fontbureau.com/) - A family of fonts designed specifically for code.
 It offers both monospaced and proportional fonts and includes powerline glyphs.
 * [Iosevka](https://github.com/be5invis/Iosevka) - Coders’ typeface, built from code.
-Highly customizable. :star:7969
+Highly customizable. :star:8142
 * [Monoid](https://larsenwork.com/monoid/) - Monoid is customizable and optimized for coding with bitmap-like sharpness at 15px line-height even on low res displays.
 * [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) - Collection of over 20 patched fonts (over 2,000 variations) & FontForge font patcher python script for Powerline, Font Awesome, Octicons, Devicons, and Vim Devicons.
-Includes: Droid Sans, Meslo, Source Code, AnonymousPro, Hack, ProFont, Inconsolata, and many more. :star:16164
+Includes: Droid Sans, Meslo, Source Code, AnonymousPro, Hack, ProFont, Inconsolata, and many more. :star:16275
-* [Powerline patched font collection](https://github.com/powerline/fonts) - A collection of a dozen or so fonts patched to include powerline gylphs. :star:16712
+* [Powerline patched font collection](https://github.com/powerline/fonts) - A collection of a dozen or so fonts patched to include powerline gylphs. :star:16779
 * [Terminus](http://files.ax86.net/terminus-ttf/) - TTF version of Terminus that includes powerline glyphs.

 ## Installation

 ### [Antibody](https://github.com/getantibody/antibody)

-Most of these plugins can be installed by adding `antigen bundle githubuser/reponame` to your .zshrc file.
+Most of these plugins can be installed by adding `antibody bundle githubuser/reponame` to your .zshrc file.
 Antibody will handle cloning the plugin for you automatically the next time you start `zsh`.
-You can also add the plugin to a running ZSH with `antigen bundle githubuser/reponame` for testing before adding it to your `.zshrc`.
+You can also add the plugin to a running ZSH with `antibody bundle githubuser/reponame` for testing before adding it to your `.zshrc`.

 ### [Antigen](https://github.com/zsh-users/antigen)